The Intersection of CEO Credibility and Social Media

 The Challenge for CEOs

-How does a CEO take on the complicated challenge to be a voice for change in society, build the company’s reputation, and contribute positively to the bottom line?
+How does a CEO take on the complicated challenge of being a voice for change in society, building the company’s reputation, and contributing positively to the bottom line?

 It might seem impossible, but it’s not.

 Building a platform for executive thought leadership can support each of these goals.
-The shape this takes may vary depending on your industry, audience, and goals.
-But by leveraging an executive digital presence in tandem with the organization’s own marketing initiatives, a CEO can positively impact his or her own credibility, while also building the credibility of the organization.
+The shape this takes may vary depending on your industry, audience, and targeted outcomes, but by leveraging an executive digital presence in tandem with the organization’s own marketing initiatives, a CEO can positively impact his or her own credibility while also building the credibility of the organization.

 Opportunity for Activism

-A 2018 study found that CEO activism on Twitter isn’t actually as high as one might think.
-Only 166 (11%) of CEOs from companies on the S&P 1,500 actively participate on Twitter.
-And 23% of these CEOs with Twitter profiles do not tweet at all on social, environmental, or political issues.
+A 2018 study found that CEO activism on Twitter (now X) isn’t actually as high as one might think.
+Only 166 (11%) of CEOs from companies on the S&P 1,500 actively participate on Twitter, and 23% of these CEOs with Twitter profiles do not tweet at all on social, environmental, or political issues.
 But while the public perception of CEO activism is positive and supportive about consensus issues like the environment, healthcare, income inequality, poverty, and taxes, it’s important to note that there are more divergent feelings on socially divisive issues like diversity and gun control.

 While it might seem like social media has completely saturated every aspect of life, a clear opportunity still exists for top executives to leverage social platforms and engage in meaningful conversations.
 By identifying the societal issues where an organization and its stakeholders are aligned, a CEO can engage in topics that matter to his or her target audience.